 Sweet fennel, as the name suggests, is the sweeter of the two and is therefore considered more popular for use in aromatherapy.

 Extracted from the crushed seeds of the fennel herb, fennel seed oil is usually pale yellow in colour and is indigenous to the Mediterranean region.

 What are the health benefits of Fennel Seed Essential Oil?

 Both sweet and bitter variations of fennel seed oil will produce the same great benefits for the body, so feel free to use the oil that suits you best.

 Some of the benefits of fennel seed essential oil include:

-Fennel seed essential oil has been used to help treat colic.
+Can fennel seed essential oil be used to help treat colic?